klausfrieler/lmm_workshop/README.md

 ### Simulating random effects data

-Central are simulated data, though, which can be generated using ``simulate_lmm()``.
+Central are simulated data, though, which can be generated using `simulate_lmm()`.
 The generated data are coming from a fully crossed desihn of `n_rater` rating `n_item` with respect to `liking`.
 The items are presented in two `condition`s, audio-only
 (`AO`) and audio-visual `AV`.
-The effect of condition on liking can be set be with the parameter `fixef_beta', the resisual error with the parameter `eps`, the global intercept with `y0`.
+The effect of condition on liking can be set be with the parameter `fixef_beta`, the residual error with the parameter `eps`, the global intercept with `y0`.
 The random effects are set with the parameter `ranef` which needs to be a nested list.
 On the top level, the need to be three lists with names `intercept`, `beta`,  and `cor`, which  themselves need to be lists with entries `raters`and
 `ìtems`, containing the corresponding random effects parameters.